-Flight paths and runway use: The effects of growth
+Flight paths and runway use: How we deploy our runways

 If you live or work near Schiphol or beneath the airport’s flight paths, you can check which runway is in use at any given moment.
 Schiphol and Air Traffic Control the Netherlands are bound by many rules and agreements about which runways they decide to allocate for take-offs and landings.
 Both parties work together to ensure that air traffic is as safe as possible and that we limit any inconvenience for you.